dwyl/cid/README.md

 for as long as it takes the team to revive it.

-> Having witnessed ***Distributed Denial of Service*** ("DDoS") attacks _first-hand_
+> Having witnessed ***Distributed Denial of Service*** ("DDoS") attacks _first-hand_, we have _experienced_ the pain of having to recover crashed servers with corrupted mission-critical customer data; it's bleak.
-Yes, there are services like [CloudFlare](https://www.cloudflare.com/ddos) or [Imperva](https://www.incapsula.com/ddos-protection-services.html) which promise to _mitigate_ against DDoS the _reality_ is that they are only providing "frontend" protection.
+Yes, there are services like [CloudFlare](https://www.cloudflare.com/ddos) or [Imperva](https://www.incapsula.com/ddos-protection-services.html) which promise to _mitigate_ against DDoS the _reality_ is that they are only providing "frontend" protection, if for _any_ reason your _single-server_ database was to crash, your app will still be out-of-action regardless of having CloudFlare.

 # Who?